IHCantabria/msp.tools/README.md

 3. Configuration
    A basic configuration can be edited in `<env_path>/lib/<python_version>/site-package/msptools/config.py`.
 You can set logging options and data source for calculating.

-3) Configuration
-   A basic configuration can be edited in `<env_path>/lib/<python_version>/site-package/msptools/config.py`.
-You can set logging options and data source for calculating.

 ### Usage